PeterMinin/voice-notes-bot/README.md

 - Get the chat ID:
   - Write a message to the bot
   - Execute `pdm run run_bot`.
 It will print the ID (and some more info).
-  - Edit `local/config.json`; format the ID as an integer.
+  - Edit `local/config.json`; format the ID as an integer, i.e. without quotes.

 - Run the command regularly: `pdm run run_bot`